PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-12 05:58:59
+Last updated: 2024-04-12 05:59:36
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: A grievous wound, aye, but Thoros healed it.
+There's never been no better healer.  -  Lem Lemoncloak